brocaar/chirpstack-docs/content/install/mqtt-auth.md

 # MQTT authentication & authorization

-The LoRa Server project does not handle MQTT authentication and authorization To make sure that not all data is exposed to all uses, it is advised to setup MQTT authentication & authorization.
+The LoRa Server project does not handle MQTT authentication and authorization for you, this is the responsibility of the MQTT broker.
+To restrict gateways and applications so that they can only publish and subscribe to their own MQTT topics, it is recommended to setup MQTT authentication and authorization.

 For example, you could give every gateway its own login restricted to its own set of MQTT topics and you could give each user its own login, restricted